Displaying Images link

 image mary night happy = "mary_night_happy.png" image mary night sad = "mary_night_sad.png" image moon = "moon.png"

 Some example show statements are:

-# Basic show show mary night sad # Since 'mary night happy' is showing, the following statement is # equivalent to: # show mary night happy show mary happy # Show an image on the right side of the screen. show mary night happy at right # Show the same image twice. show mary night sad as mary2 at left # Show an image behind another. show moon behind mary, mary2 # Show an image on a user-defined layer. show moon onlayer user_layer
+# Basic show. show mary night sad # Since 'mary night sad' is showing, the following statement is # equivalent to: # show mary night happy show mary happy # Show an image on the right side of the screen. show mary night happy at right # Show the same image twice. show mary night sad as mary2 at left # Show an image behind another. show moon behind mary, mary2 # Show an image on a user-defined layer. show moon onlayer user_layer

 A variant of the show statement replaces the image name with the